- Instructions for Form 4626 - Introductory Material

 Part I—Applicable Corporation Determination

 If the corporation has already determined it is an applicable corporation for purposes of the CAMT, skip Part I. Otherwise complete Part I to determine if the corporation is an applicable corporation.
-An applicable corporation is any corporation that satisfies the AFSI Test for 1 or more tax years which are prior to the current tax year and which end after 2021.
-If the corporation is an FPMG member for any tax year, then, solely for purposes of determining whether such corporation meets the AFSI test for that tax year, certain adjustments are made to the AFSI test.
+An applicable corporation is any corporation that satisfies the AFSI Test for 1 or more tax years prior to the current tax year and end after December 31, 2021.
+If the corporation is an FPMG member for any tax year, the FPMG AFSI Test applies.
 See section 59(k) and AFSI Test, earlier.

-For the first tax year beginning after 2022, a corporation may choose to apply the safe harbor method (simplified method) for purposes of determining whether it is an applicable corporation.
+A corporation may choose to apply the safe harbor method (simplified method) in lieu of the AFSI Test for purposes of determining whether it is an applicable corporation.
 See the Instructions for Form 1120, Schedule K, question 29c, or the applicable question on the corporation's return.

 If it has been determined in either the current or prior tax years that the corporation is an applicable corporation, skip Part I and continue to Part II.